texas-robocamp/texas-robocamp.github.io/tutorials/linux.md

 | cd    | Change directory.          | Enters a different directory.                |
 | pwd   | Present working directory. | Tells you what directory you are in.         |

 When you first open the terminal you will see a command prompt.
 You will be in your home directory.
 If you type pwd, you will see the "path" to your home directory.
-Here are a few handy directory shortcuts that will allow you to more easily navigate Linux.

 The path given to you by pwd is called an "absolute path."
-If you type that anywhere in the system, it will always bring you to the same place.
+If you type an absolute path anywhere in the system, it will always refer to the same place.
 Absolute paths begin with "/".

 A relative path is any path that does not begin with "/".
 Relative paths are stated relative to your present working directory.
 If you type "cd ex01" from your home directory, it will go to the directory "ex01" inside your home directory.

 Here are a few shortcuts that you can use when forming paths.